 Teaching Myself about Money

 The pace of my bills quickened, while my collection of overdraft notices grew.
-I needed to fix the financial mess I was making, but I realized that I didn’t know a damn thing about money.
+I needed to fix the financial mess I was making, but I realised that I didn’t know a damn thing about money.
 So, as a good liberal arts student, I started envisioning a path to solvency.
 I read every personal finance blog I could find.
 With their help (thank you Get Rich Slowly), I taught myself how to: balance my checking account despite my uneven income, use envelope budgeting to put aside money for upcoming expenses, build a sinking fund in order to pay my mortgage, pay down my debts, and manage work-trade deals with handy roommates.

 I made all of that happen, but I still made big mistakes with my money.
-Logic and willpower weren’t changing my behavior.
+Logic and willpower weren’t changing my behaviour.
 I could conceptually understand money, how it worked and how it should be optimally structured, but I still spent money I didn’t have, regularly overdrawing my bank account.

 My Broken Money Stories

-I looked around at my creative community, and realized that we were all telling ourselves nonsensical stories about how we were incapable of making or managing money.
+I looked around at my creative community, and realised that we were all telling ourselves nonsensical stories about how we were incapable of making or managing money.
 It didn’t make sense, since we were some of the smartest problem-solvers I’d ever seen in action.
 Why did our dysfunctional relationship with money feel like a foregone conclusion?

 All of us are burdened with a pile of broken money stories from our cultures, our families, our identities.
 As a woman, and the daughter of a Southern middle-class white mother, I secretly believed that my highest value was being scintillating and beautiful enough to marry a rich man (or a rich woman in my queered retelling).